supervisely-ecosystem/yolov5/README.md

 <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/convert-yolov5-to-supervisely-format" src="https://i.imgur.com/roiJIE8.png" width="350px"/>

 # For Developers
-- associated release version v4.0
-- sources
+- you can use sources of [Serve YOLOv5 app](https://github.com/supervisely-ecosystem/yolov5/tree/master/supervisely/serve) as example of how to download weights, initialize model and apply it to folder with images (or to images URLs)
+- This apps collection is based on the original YOLOv5 [release v4.0](https://github.com/ultralytics/yolov5/releases/tag/v4.0).
+Once a next official release is available, all apps will be synchronized with it and also released with the new versions.
+Before running any app you can choose what version to use.
+Also Supervisely Team will pull updates from yolov5 master branch from time to time.

+# Contact & Questions & Suggestions
 - contact us
 - for enterprises

-# Contact & Questions & Suggestions